Towards a Statistical Understanding of Neural Networks: Beyond the Neural Tangent Kernel Theories: Neural tangent kernel theory and kernel regression

 \subsubsection{Other topics}

-Recall that most of the results discussed above focused on specific kernels and input spaces. \cite{gavrilopoulos2024geometrical}, \cite{barzilai2023generalization}, and \cite{misiakiewicz2024non} aimed to provide a unified theory of the generalization error of kernel regression under mild assumptions.
-It is also worth mentioning the study of benign overfitting in high-dimensional linear regression with an arbitrary structure of the covariance of the input data \citep[etc.]{bartlett2020benign,tsigler2023benign,10.1214/21-AOS2133,kobak2020optimal}.
+Recall that most of the results discussed above focused on specific kernels and input spaces. \begin{revision} \citet{barzilai2023generalization} and \citet{misiakiewicz2024non} aimed to provide a unified theory of the generalization error of kernel regression under mild assumptions.
+In addition to general kernel ridge regression bounds, \citet{gavrilopoulos2024geometrical} analyze a conjugate kernel obtained after training its feature map on the data; we compare this mechanism with the adaptive feature model in Section \ref{subsection nn as ada kernel}. \end{revision} It is also worth mentioning the study of benign overfitting in high-dimensional linear regression with an arbitrary structure of the covariance of the input data \citep[etc.]{bartlett2020benign,tsigler2023benign,10.1214/21-AOS2133,kobak2020optimal}.
 It can be seen that high-dimensional linear regression and kernel regression share many common characteristics.